Insanely Delicious Chicken Risotto.

 - Continue this method until the rice develops a creamy, thick texture.
 Taste the rice as you go to make sure it isn't too crunchy, and allow it plenty of time to become really creamy.
 This total process will take around 30-35 minutes for the rice to cook.
 Once the rice reaches al dente (still has just the slightest bite to it), add the cheese and bacon.
 Stir to melt in the cheese, and fully incorporate the bacon into the risotto.

-- Add the shredded rotisserie chicken to the cooked risotto, and mix it in completely.
+- Stir in the chicken.
 Taste the risotto, and feel free to add more salt and pepper if you please.
 You can also add more cheese if desired.

 - Serve on warmed plates, and garnish with finely chopped chives.
-Enjoy with a glass of Malbec, Zinfandel, or surprise yourself and pour some oaky Chardonnay for complementing mouth feels.
+Enjoy with a glass of Pinot Noir, Beaujolais, or surprise yourself and pour some oaky Chardonnay!